GeorgLink/Business-Model-Canvas-MD-template/README.md

     </td>
     <td rowspan="2" colspan="2">
       <b><a href="Value_Propositions.md">Value Propositions</a></b>
-      <p>With our Digital Training Record, not only are we providing a tool to track, document, and ensure an employee’s responsibilities, training, and certifications.<br>We are also providing your HR department with a root cause analysis tool to determine why a workplace incident might have occurred.<br>Training reps knowledgeable in OSHA regulations, and other common standard business practices, will be available to help build customized training plans to suit your needs. </p>
+      <p>With our Digital Training Record,<br>not only are we providing a multilinguistic tool to track, document, and ensure an employee’s responsibilities, training, and certifications.<br>We are also providing your HR department with a root cause analysis tool to determine why a workplace incident might have occurred.<br>Training reps knowledgeable in OSHA regulations, and other common standard business practices, will be available to help build customized training plans to suit your needs. </p>
       <br><br><br><br><br>
     </td>
     <td>